myoung8223/LAN-Media-Streaming/README.md

 # <img src="images/icon.png" alt="LAN Media Streaming icon" height="60" align="middle" />&nbsp;&nbsp;LAN Media Streaming

-Low-latency screen and audio streaming from a Windows PC to an Android display, entirely over your local network.
+Low-latency screen and audio streaming from a Windows PC to an Android panel or Linux PC, entirely over your local network.
 No cloud, no accounts, nothing leaves the building.

-Built for classrooms — mirror a teacher's Windows PC onto a wall-mounted Android panel — but useful anywhere you want a private, self-hosted "wireless HDMI" over Wi-Fi or Ethernet.
+Built for classrooms — mirror a teacher's Windows PC onto a wall-mounted Android panel or a repurposed PC — but useful anywhere you want a private, self-hosted "wireless HDMI" over Wi-Fi or Ethernet.

 * **LAN-only.** Discovery, control, and media all stay on your subnet.
 No internet, no telemetry.
 * **Encrypted.** Optional TLS with trust-on-first-use certificate pinning.
-* **Hardware-accelerated.** H.264 via AMD AMF or Intel Quick Sync, with a software (libx264) fallback.
+* **Hardware-accelerated.** H.264 via AMD AMF or Intel Quick Sync on the sender, with a software (libx264) fallback.
+* **Android or Linux receivers.** Display on a wall-mounted Android panel or a Linux PC.
+The Linux receiver is a small C service (SDL2 + FFmpeg + OpenSSL) with VAAPI GPU decode and automatic software fallback — good for turning an old laptop or mini-PC into a panel.
 * **Configurable video.** Set the output resolution, H.264 bitrate, and frame rate (up to 60 fps) on the sender, or leave the defaults (1920×1080, 10 Mbps, 30 fps).
 Resolution acts as a bounding box: the screen is scaled to fit it,